ESIGate | Linagora

 • limit integration costs.

-ESIGate addresses these issues by enabling:
+ESIGate solves these problems by allowing:

-• Dynamic inclusion of web content via esi:include tags ;
+• dynamic inclusion of web content via esi:include tags;

-• Caching of HTML blocks;
+• caching of HTML blocks;

-• Centralised design through shared templates;
+• centralised design through shared templates;

-• Interoperability between different technologies (Java, PHP, .NET, …);
+• interoperability between different technologies (Java, PHP, .NET, etc.);

-Core features and capabilities
+Key features and capabilities

 DomainMain featuresRemarks